How Your Credit Score Affects Home Loan

 All loans are based on risk.
 Simple as that.
 The number one question any lender will ask themselves is how likely you are to pay them back.
 How do they answer that question?
 By looking at your credit score.

-Stated by an credit repair Austin expert, your credit score is compiled by three major institutions and is based on your entire credit history.
+Your credit score is compiled by three major institutions and is based on your entire credit history.
 How many credit cards you have, how much credit you use every month, how much you do or do not pay on those cards, and how much debt you carry all factor into your score.

 Even a small oversight can impact your credit score dramatically, so be sure to keep close tabs on every card you own.
 Frequently check old cards to makes sure no payments are made from forgotten subscriptions that were set up to auto-charge.